Ownership Mental Model

 Creation

-A value is created and bound to a name.
-That name becomes the owner.
-Ownership starts here and follows the value wherever it goes.
+A value is created and bound to a name, and that name becomes its owner.
+Ownership begins here and follows the value wherever it travels.

 [let user {:name "Ada" :age 30}]